 “Structured risk management methods and strategies are largely nonexistent as most SME owners seek to maximise profitability and growth.
 I see this is an opportunity for insurance companies and brokers to better inform their clients,”Andrew Taylor cyber underwriting manager, Chubb Asia Pacific

-Securing your small business is good for you and good for your clients.
+Securing your small business from data breaches is good for you and good for your clients.
 Many small businesses work for larger businesses and the supply chain is going to gather more focus.
 Supply chain and audit is growing in focus and companies need to start connecting their whole supply chain with an audit support function to highlight risk and correction.
 Do companies know the strength of the companies within their supply chain?
 Especially cyber risks?
 Hacking small businesses can be an easy way to literally allow a hacker to walk into a larger company.